Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 7 - Working with Databases/README.md

 # Module 7:  Working with Databases

 **Summary:**
-With PHP, you can connect to and manipulate dtabases.
-By working with databases in PHP, the Fellow can create complex and useful applications.
+The Fellow will be able to connect to and manipulate databases in PHP to create complex and useful applications.

 ## **Outputs**
 ----------